 Universal Fans is a website selling – you guessed it – fans and similar products:

-This company offers everything from ceiling fans to exhaust fans, and lists a wide range of products, parts, and options on its website.
-For some of those items, images do in fact matter.
+This store owner offers everything from ceiling fans to exhaust fans, and lists a wide range of products, parts, and options on its website.
+For some of those items, WooCommerce images do in fact matter.
 If you’re looking to buy a ceiling fan, for example, you probably care what it looks like:

 Other types of fans are a lot less exciting to look at.
 For instance, there’s not much reason to include a large, high-quality image of an exhaust fan.
 What customers care about when searching for that type of product is its specifications, not its appearance.

 The team at Universal Fans understand that fact, which is why they use product tables to display non-visual items:

 This listing of exhaust fans does include images, but they are small, simple, and basic thumbnail pictures.
 Instead, the focus is on the products’ key details, such as duct size, capacity, and wattage.
 Customers viewing this page can easily see all the different sizes and options on offer, make comparisons between them, and plan out exactly what they want to buy.